-4.7 The following table shows the projected movement in the Scottish Budget over the period 2016/20 based on the latest information from John McLaren:
+4.8 The following table shows the projected movement in the Scottish Budget over the period 2016/20 based on information received from John McLaren in May 2016.
+These figures will be revised post the Scottish Government Spending Review announcement in December.